Beyond real blow-up: Masuda detours and complex holonomy: Case study: Galerkin caricatures of quadratic heat equations

 Suppose an irrational saddle spectral quotient $\lambda<0$ violates the small divisor condition \eqref{Bryuno}.
-Although fully analytic diagonalization may fail, mere absence of resonant terms still implies deviations from smooth diagonalization which are small beyond any finite order.
+Although fully analytic diagonalization may fail, mere absence of resonant terms still estimates deviations from smooth diagonalization to be small beyond any finite order.
 For exponential smallness estimates in the analytic case see \cite{Neishtadt, ArnoldEnc}.
-This identifies two sources of failing discrepancy closure: the quasiperiodicity induced by $0>\lambda\not\in\Q$, and further perturbations which are exponentially small in the size of the almost-closing, nearly quasiperiodic loops.
+This identifies two sources of failing discrepancy closure: the quasiperiodicity induced by $0>\lambda\not\in\Q$, and further perturbations which are exponentially small in the size of the almost-closing, nearly quasiperiodic loops. \end{description}